 The first post in this Teaching Number Line Math Skills series discussed a variety of basic number line concepts and activities.
 This post introduced Jessica McDowell, a seasoned and creative TVI who has shared her materials and insight as she teaches number line concepts to Logan, a first grade braille reader.
 This post (Part 2) will follow Logan's progress as he focuses on addition and subtraction using the number line.
 Part 3 introduces the accessible number line app, Cosmic Numbers.
+Part 4 in the series discusses applying number line skills.

 Addition and Subtraction on the Number Line